leynos/crate-tools/docs/lading-design.md

   the update pass.
 - The command reports a concise summary (`Updated version to … in N manifest(s).`) so callers can assert success without inspecting the file system.
+When no manifest requires changes the command reports a dedicated "No manifest changes required" message instead of rewriting files.
+- Version arguments are validated at the CLI layer before the workspace model loads.
+Invalid formats raise a user-facing error without touching the file system.
+- The `bump.doc_files` configuration knob has been removed until documentation rewriting arrives in Step 2.2 to avoid suggesting unsupported behaviour.

 ## 4. `publish` Subcommand Design